spatie/browsershot/docs/installation-setup.md

 ### Using Browsershot on AWS Lambda

-You can use [sidecar-browsershot](https://github.com/stefanzweifel/sidecar-browsershot) to easily run Browsershot on Lamba.
+You can use [sidecar-browsershot](https://github.com/stefanzweifel/sidecar-browsershot) to easily run Browsershot on Lambda.